enriquepablo/npl-web/npl_foundation.rst

 after dismissing UC,
-goes on to provide a number of additional axioms, like the axiom of choice or the axiom of infinity, what he called constructive axioms.
+goes on to provide a number of additional axioms, like the axiom of choice or the axiom of infinity, what he called constructive axioms, that gave further form to the set predicates
+(and quite estranged them from the natural copulas).
 But his aim was different from ours.
 He wanted a formalism to base on it the whole of mathematics,